santiellena/circom-bootcamp/homework/session1.md

 1 === b0 + b1 + b2 + b3
 ```

+8. Create an arithmetic circuit that models the Subset sum problem.
+Given a set of integers (assume they are all non-negative), determine if there is a subset that sums to a given value `k`.
+For example, given the set `{3, 5, 17, 21}` and `k = 22` there is a subset `{5, 17}` that sums to `22`.
+Of course, a subset sum problem does not necessarily have a solution.

-8. For this one I'm not sure about what the exercise is asking.
+For this one I'm not sure about what the exercise is asking.
 I guess that S and k are public inputs and the prover inputs just which values from S compute k.
 Esentially, the prover provides the subset.
 But I don't know, it sounds super easy that way.
 ```javascript
 b0(b0 - 1) === 0
 b1(b1 - 1) === 0